PostgreSQL Source Code git master

 void WalSummarizerShmemInit (void)

-void WalSummarizerMain (char *startup_data, size_t startup_data_len)
+void WalSummarizerMain (const void *startup_data, size_t startup_data_len)

 void GetWalSummarizerState (TimeLineID *summarized_tli, XLogRecPtr *summarized_lsn, XLogRecPtr *pending_lsn, int *summarizer_pid)